 Snowman Trek offers you the ultimate challenge in the Himalayan wilderness of Bhutan.
 Regarded as one of the hardest treks in the world, the Snowman Trek is not for the fainthearted or beginners.
 The route takes you on a thrilling hike from western Bhutan all the way to central Bhutan and the Bhutan-Tibet border.

-Surrounded by the soaring Himalayan range and one of planet earth's last surviving virgin forests, Bhutan is a paradise for nature lovers.
+Bhutan is a paradise for nature lovers, surrounded by the soaring Himalayan range and one of planet earth's last surviving virgin forests.
 The Snowman Trek Bhutan takes you to those hidden parts of the country where few men have reached.

-During your adventure, you will be crossing 11 high mountain passes, glaciers, mountain lakes, Himalayan rivers, and nomadic settlements.
+You will be crossing 11 high mountain passes, glaciers, mountain lakes, Himalayan rivers, and nomadic settlements during your adventure.
 You will be walking past grazing pastures of yaks and Blue Sheep.

 The tough trail and thin air will challenge you physically and test your endurance.
 Far from civilization, you will get to reconnect with nature and recharge your inner being.
 The sights and sounds of the pristine Bhutanese landscape will fill your whole being with peace which you do not find in other places.